-One of the quirkiest Listerine uses, you can make a homemade lawn fertilizer using other ingredients.
-Make a combination of mouthwash, Epsom salt, liquid dish soap, and ammonia, 1 cup each and a can of beer, apply it using a 20 gallon hose-end sprayer.
-Use it once every 3 weeks!
+One of the quirkiest Listerine uses–you can make a homemade lawn fertilizer using other ingredients.
+Make a combination of mouthwash, Epsom salt, liquid dish soap, and Ammonia, 1 cup each, and a can of beer.
+Apply it using a 20-gallon hose-end sprayer.
+Use it once every three weeks!

 5. Listerine Mixture for Mosquitoes

 Use Listerine to get rid of mosquitoes when you’re enjoying time outdoors.
 Mist the surrounding area and air around you, especially where mosquitoes are buzzing the most.
 Lightly mist it on your exposed skin as well.

-This is not as effective as commercial mosquito repellants and DEET, but it is safer and works because Listerine contains eucalyptol, a derivative of eucalyptus oil, in low amount. *Eucalyptol is used as a key ingredient in Eucalyptus-based mosquito repellants.
+This is not as effective as commercial mosquito repellants and DEET, but it is safer and works because Listerine contains eucalyptol, a derivative of eucalyptus oil, in a low amount. *Eucalyptol is used as a key ingredient in Eucalyptus-based mosquito repellants.

 6. Get Rid of Foul Odors

 Get rid of foul odors in your garden using mouthwash.
 Make a solution of mouthwash and water in equal proportion and apply it at the affected site.
-This solution will kill the acting bacteria and other microorganisms that function the rotting process and fill the place with freshening smell.
+This solution will kill the acting bacteria and other microorganisms that function in the rotting process and fill the place with a freshening smell.

 7. Listerine to Disinfect Garden Tools